fizzed/blaze/README.md

  - Heavy use of statically accessible methods for simple cross-language access to Blaze-supplied utilities.
  - Fluent-style method calls for elegant looking scripts
+ - Encourages use of modern Java APIs such as `java.nio.file.Path` rather than `java.io.File` objects.

 ## Install